 We have filed with the U.S. Securities and Exchange Commission a registration statement (including amendments and exhibits to the registration statement) on Form F-1 under the Securities Act.
 This prospectus, which is part of the registration statement, does not contain all of the information set forth in the registration statement and the exhibits and schedules to the registration statement.
-For further information, we refer you to the registration statement and the exhibits and schedules filed as part of the registration statement.
+For further information, we refer you to the registration statement, we refer you to the registration statement.
 If a document has been filed as an exhibit to the registration statement, we refer you to the copy of the document that has been filed.
 Each statement in this prospectus relating to a document filed as an exhibit is qualified in all respects by the filed exhibit.